benjaminweymouth/WealthSimpleCaseStudy/README.md

 WealthSimple is in the business of creating wealth building opportunities for persons who are willing to accept the risk of a non-traditional financial company.
 They offer up a new business model which includes online-only service offerings such as investment, trading, bank accounts and a cryptocurrency exchange.
 Their business architecture is novel because they do not rely upon brick-and-mortar branches to offer these services.

-The WealthSimple creed has been established and it is possible to consider whether or not it is a simple or attainable goal.
+The WealthSimple creed has been published, and thus it is possible to consider whether or not it is a simple or attainable goal.
 Their main corporate philosophy is as follows:

 > *“The first is our mission.
 Which is pretty radical — to completely democratize wealth.
 To see access to financial freedom as a human right for everyone no matter where you come from or how much money you have.”* <sup>[7](#myendnote7)</sup>